hueblerw/CavemanWorld/README.md

   * Thus, they will roam around the map to prevent exhausting the resources of a particular area.
   * These include most large game animals like deer, cows, pigs, mammoth, etc.
   * Calculations for these are done in the exact same way as for game (see the excel file above to see how this will roughly work in future).

+## Visual Model
+* The visual model is adapted from a series of videos on Unity given by quill18 to suit my purposes.
+A link to the video series is provided [here](https://www.youtube.com/watch?v=bpB4BApnKhM).
+* The habitat tile icons themselves are taken from internet photos of real world environments and place in 64 x 64 pixel images on the world itself.
+This is a simple temporary display system.
+I intend to use Unity's terrain objects in the future once the models are working.
+* The keyboard controls are adapted from standard ASWD controls and using Shift-Ctrl for up and down as down in Kerbal Space Program.
+* TAB-R rotation is my own variation to these controls.